 - Aggregate processed data across contributors by procedure code and three-digit ZIP Code. - Where credible, use original data to generate an average billed charge by procedure code and three-digit ZIP Code.
 In creating the average, we remove outlier data (0.5% of highest and lowest occurrences).
-As stated above, we have enough credible data to use original data for 99.9% of procedure/ZIP Code combinations for the 2023 study. - For the 0.1% of procedure/ZIP Code combinations without credible data, we were able to impute an average billed charge using: - The average Current Dental Terminology (CDT) submitted charge at the regional level.
-If not credible then: - The average CDT submitted charge at the state level.
-If not credible then: - The area-adjusted average CDT submitted charge at the national level.
+As stated above, we have enough credible data to use original data for 99.9% of procedure/ZIP Code combinations for the 2024 study.
+If we consider results for the top 54 Common Codes produced as part of our Full Package, over 99.99% of procedure/ZIP Code combinations for the 2024 study are based on the original data without any imputation.